msatyendra/msatyendra/README.md

 ## How I Use GitHub

-- 🚀 Utilizing GitHub for academic and personal projects, including the OBD device.
+- 🚀 Utilizing GitHub for academic and personal projects.
 - 🌐 Contributing to open-source projects and collaborating with the global developer community.

 ## Connect with Me